Seattle home prices drop by $70,000 in three months as market cooldown continues

 And there’s more encouraging news for homebuyers who have dealt with years of frustration: The number of homes listed for sale is up 66 percent from a year prior across the county, the biggest jump in more than a decade.
 Inventory has grown in a big way for several months in a row now and has returned to 2014 levels, wiping out four years of declines.

-Again, the trend is even more dramatic in the city of Seattle, where inventory shot up 86 percent from a year prior.
+Again, the trend is even more dramatic in the city of Seattle, where inventory for single-family houses shot up 86 percent from a year prior.
+Looking at condos in Seattle, inventory skyrocketed 161 percent in a year.

 The surge in listings is not the result of new homes coming on the market but rather because houses are sitting unsold for longer.
 That’s prompted a jump in the number of sellers cutting their list price, which would have been unheard of earlier in the year.